Join us each year in April when our dogwoods and azaleas are at peak bloom. The Dogwood-Azalea Festival is a feast for the senses!

 Information provided by the Mississippi County Port Authority.

-Copyright © 2011 Charleston, Missouri, Chamber of Commerce - All Rights Reserved
+Copyright © 2015 Charleston, Missouri, Chamber of Commerce and Tourism - All Rights Reserved